whass/whassani.github.io/_blogApp/content/posts/robot-model-urdf.md

         </joint>

 Each joint must connect at least two joints, therefore, we have to define its parents and childs, in this example, the parent if the 3rd link and the child is the 4th link :

     <parent link="link3"/>
     <child link="link4"/>

+Those types of joints can be modeled using URDF :

+* ***Fixed:*** As name suggests this type of joints are fixed and has no degree of freedom for movement

+* ***Revolute:*** This type of Joint rotates around an axis and the movement is restricted within the specified upper and lower limits

+* ***Continuous:*** This Joint is similar to revolute joint and  it rotates around an axis with the exception of having no limits.

+* ***Prismatic:*** This type of joint slides along an axis within the specified limits

+* ***Planar:*** In this type of joint the movement is perpendicular to the specified axis

+* ***Floating:*** This is not exactly a joint as all six degrees of freedom are free.

 ## Dimension : Origins of the joints

 So now that we have the basic tree structure, let's add the appropriate dimensions.
 As you notice in the robot image, the reference frame of each link (in green) is located at the bottom of the link, and is identical to the reference frame of the joint.

 #### balise ***origin*** :
 To add dimensions to our tree, all we have to specify is the offset from a link to the joint(s) of its ***children***.
 To accomplish this, we will add the field ***origin**** to each of the joints.

 Let's look at the second joint.
 Joint2 is offset in the Y-direction from link1, a little offset in the negative X-direction from link1, and it is rotated 90 degrees around the Z-axis.

 So, we need to add the following ***origin*** element:

     <origin xyz="-2 5 0" rpy="0 0 1.57" />

 where

     <robot name="test_robot">
         <link name="link1" />